Yoga for Hay Fever and other health techniques to help relieve seasonal allergic rhinitis

 My Journey with Hay Fever

+My journey with hay fever involved coming off the drugs that were prescribed to, me since I was child, for asthma and excess mucus rhinitis.
+NB: If you have asthma, never attempt to come off your drugs without the help of a skilled professional.
 I’ve suffered from hay fever and sinusitis since my early teens and bronchitis since I was an infant.
 In my late teens, I realised that I had to find an alternative way of managing my respiratory health.
-The medicines my doctor recommended (Sabutomol – a bronchodilator) was making me feel jittery and anxious.
+The medicine my doctor recommended (Sabutomol – a bronchodilator) was making me feel jittery and anxious.
 Coupled with this, the frequency of sinusitis and wheezing episodes was increasing year by year.
 In the spring and summer months, I had such bad hay fever I could not go outside when the pollen count was high.
 Above all, I didn’t feel that that my health was improving.
 In a search for an alternative, I enrolled in an adult education class about natural health.
 Through this class, I embarked on my natural health journey and began to consult a naturopath.

 Natural Treatments for Hay Fever